huggingface/swift-transformers/README.md

 check out [Issues](https://github.com/huggingface/swift-transformers/issues)
 tagged with `good first issue` if you are looking for a place to start!

-Please ensure your code passes the build and test suite before submitting a pull request.
-You can run the tests with `swift test`.
+Before submitting a pull request, please ensure your code:

+- Passes the test suite (`swift test`)
+- Passes linting checks (`swift format lint --recursive .`)

+To format your code, run `swift format -i --recursive .`.

 ## License